microsoft/Qcodes/.github/ISSUE_TEMPLATE.md

 **operating system**

-If you are on a released version:
+If you are using a released version of qcodes (recommended):
 **qcodes version**

 If you are using the development version of qcodes: